How can a pair of telescopic Glasses help you?

 Low vision microscope reading glasses are also recommended for macular degeneration patients who want to improve their reading vision.
 The glasses will amplify the fonts, making them simpler to read for the patient.

 Reading Telescope glasses are telescopic devices developed for use in the workplace and at a distance for reading.
 They provide a longer working distance than a comparable-powered microscope (reading lens), while yet retaining a sufficient magnification level.
 Students, electricians, and office professionals are just a few of the people who would benefit from such assistance.

 What are Reverse Telescopic Glasses for patients with Retinitis Pigmentosa or Glaucoma?

 Patients with visual field loss may benefit from reverse telescopic glasses.
-These little telescopes are placed on top of the patient’s glasses with care.
-The patient can get better vision thanks to the telescope being mounted backwards.
+These little telescopes are carefully placed on top of the glasses.
+The patient can get better vision thanks to the telescope being mounted backward.
 This is made possible by minifying the patient’s remaining field of view.
 Looking backward through a pair of binoculars is a good analogy.
 The patient will be able to see a smaller but wider field of view as a result of this.